TrueConf Group Capabilities

 Creating, deleting, and editing contacts

 Call log.
-Displays recent contacts with indicators for call direction and completion status.
-Allows redialing and the option to clear all calls at once or a specific one.
+Displays recent contacts with indications of direction and call completion status.
+Option to redial.
+Ability to remove all calls at once or a specific one.

-The ability to assign up to 5 addresses to a contact, including those with the same protocol, and to call the contact by automatically cycling through addresses until a connection is established.
+The option to assign up to five addresses to a contact, including those using the same protocol, and to call the contact by automatically cycling through the addresses until the connection is established.

-Importing and exporting the address book in CSV format
+Import and export the address book in CSV format.

-Automatic detection and display of fully compatible VCS terminals in the address book within the local network.
+Automatic detection and display of fully compatible video conferencing terminals in the local network address book

 Importing contacts from the LDAP user directory: H.350